UV-C and Far UV Light Options

 (We do not include information on UV-C sterilizing pouches for toys, water bottles for fluids or specialized cases to clean things like your mobile phone.
 We are only covering items that can clean surfaces in a business.)

 Hand-held UV-C Wands

 The first problem is the effectiveness of each unit.
-You need to know how long an item has to be exposed, and how close it must be to an object for proper disinfection.
-If it's a weak light, you might have to hold it within an inch of the object you're trying to sanitize, for three minutes or more.
+You need to know how long an item has to be exposed and how close it must be to an object for proper disinfection.
+If it's a weak light, you might have to hold it within an inch of the thing you're trying to sanitize for three minutes or more.